Signiant/ecs_custom_metrics/README.md

 - FREQUENCY - how often to report metrics (defaults to 300 seconds if not specified)

+## Known Issues

+Please note that FREQUENCY is a bit of a misnomer, it should probably be called DELAY or something similar.
+In fact what happens is that the scripts are run, then the task sleeps for the duration of FREQUENCY.
+What that means is that if you wanted to run the scripts every minute for instance (FREQUENCY=60), you may end up missing a run every once in a while, depending on how long the script(s) take to run.
+The solution to this is to use a scheduler (coupled with threading) to make sure the scripts start using the given FREQUENCY.

 ## Example Docker run

 This example runs the metrics collection report scripts (report_task_count_metrics.py and report_scale_down_metric.py)